-In 1977, Steyr introduced the Armee Universal Gewehr, or AUG, a groundbreaking bullpup rifle so innovative and revolutionary that it remains at the forefront of small-arms technology even today, some 38 years later.
+In 1977, Steyr introduced the Armee Universal Gewehr, or AUG; it was a groundbreaking bullpup rifle so innovative and revolutionary that it remains at the forefront of small-arms technology even today, some 38 years later.

 - RELATED STORY: Steyr Arms Releases Second Batch of White AUG A3 M1 Rifles

-While originally adopted for Austrian Army service, the AUG also served in the militaries of Argentina, Australia, Bolivia, Ecuador, Ireland, Luxembourg, Malaysia, New Zealand, Oman, Pakistan, Saudi Arabia and Tunisia as well as U.S. Immigrations and Customs Enforcement.
+While originally adopted for Austrian Army service, the AUG also served in the militaries of other countries.
+Those include Argentina, Australia, Bolivia, Ecuador, Ireland, Luxembourg, Malaysia, New Zealand, Oman, Pakistan, Saudi Arabia and Tunisia.
+Let’s also not forget about U.S. Immigrations and Customs Enforcement.
 The military rifle is built under license in Australia and Malaysia while the newest civilian variants hail from Bessemer, Alabama, where they’re born at Steyr’s state-of-the-art production facility.

 The StG 77 gets its name from the world’s first true assault rifle, the World War II-era StG 44.
-The StG 44 changed everything about small arms and infantry combat, and all modern military rifles and their offspring glean at least a bit of their fundamental
+The StG 44 changed everything about small arms and infantry combat.
+All modern military rifles and their offspring glean at least a bit of their fundamental

 DNA from that original Sturmgewehr.
-The StG 44 fired an intermediate 7.92x33mm cartridge from a 30-round magazine and was capable of both semi-auto and fully automatic fire.
+The StG 44 fired an intermediate 7.92x33mm cartridge from a 30-round magazine.
+It was also capable of both semi-auto and fully automatic fire.

 The term “bullpup” has obscure origins but dates back at least to the earliest days of the 20th century.
 The basic concept simply means that the action of a firearm is placed in the buttstock, behind the trigger.
 Thus configured, a bullpup rifle can remain short and maneuverable while retaining a respectable barrel length.
 As the effectiveness of today’s lightweight military rounds is wholly dependent upon high velocities that are themselves dependent upon barrel length, retaining a decent bit of barrel is critical to the bullet’s downrange performance.